Conservative Bill protecting pensions receives Royal Assent

 Bill C-228, An Act to amend the Bankruptcy and Insolvency Act, the Companies’ Creditors Arrangement Act and the Pension Benefits Standards Act, creates new protections for workers’ pensions in the event of insolvency.
-It was first introduced in the House of Commons in February 2022 and has passed third reading at the Senate.
-It is now awaiting Royal Assent before it becomes law.

 “With the highest inflation in 40 years, pension protection is more important than ever.
 If an employer’s bankruptcy can wipe out an employee’s pension, then millions of Canadians who have worked hard all their lives are at risk of not being able to retire or afford to live — I will not allow this to happen,” said MP Gladu.

 Bill C-228 ensures that a report on the solvency of funds is tabled in the House of Commons annually.
 A mechanism to transfer funds to make a pension fund solvent is added.
 In the case of bankruptcy, pensions will be paid out in priority over banks and creditors.